 April 23, 2015: I re-introduced H.R.
 1996, the No Social Security Numbers for Illegal Aliens Act.
 Thanks to Obama’s executive amnesty, illegals can get work permits that will then enable them to get Social Security numbers as well Social Security benefits.
 That’s just plain wrong and unfair to the law abiding and hardworking American taxpayer.
 I won’t stand for it, which is why as Chairman of the Ways and Means Social Security Subcommittee I reintroduced this bill, which would prohibit Obama from handing out Social Security numbers to illegals.
 (I originally introduced this legislation on December 1st, 2014.)

 On June 32015, I voted for Representative Steve King’s (R-IA) amendment to H.R.
 2578, the Fiscal Year (FY) 2016 Commerce, Justice, and Science Appropriations bill.
-This amendment prohibits the Obama Administration from using federal funds to defend itself against the lawsuit Texas initiated to challenge the President’s 2014 executive amnesty in court.
+This amendment prohibits the Obama Administration from using federal funds to defend itself against the lawsuit Texas initiated to challenge the former president’s 2014 executive amnesty in court.
 (State of Texas, et a. v.
 United States of America)

 On March 3, 2015, I voted against the Department of Homeland Security (DHS) Appropriations bill, H.R.
-240, because it did not stop President Obama’s executive amnesty.
+240, because it did not stop former President Obama’s executive amnesty.
 Unfortunately, this bill passed by a vote of 257 to 167.